Cinema by Castlebeat

 Strawberry Switchblade

 While I was building the KUKQ playlist I mentioned in my previous post, their video for “Since Yesterday” kept showing up in my recommendations on YouTube.
 I finally clicked on it and loved what I heard.
 Then the more I thought about it, I unlocked a forgotten memory.
 I remember hearing a song by them on KUKQ when I was in high school, which was probably this same song.
-I remember hearing the name of the band and thought that they were so cool, but since I didn’t write it down and I never heard them again on the radio, I forgot all about them.
+I fell in love with the cute female vocals and wanted to learn more.
+I think it was probably a Saturday afternoon when I heard the song on KUKQ, and I remember the DJ saying that they were big in Japan.
+I called in and talked to the DJ and told her how I thought that the band was so cool, and how I wanted to hear more from that band.
+My mom and sister were in the car waiting for me since we were leaving to go somewhere, but since I didn’t write down the band’s name and I never heard them again on the radio, I forgot all about them until recently.

 Their song “Since Yesterday”: